KusionStack/kube-utils/extracter/README.md

-# JSON Extracter
+# Extracter

-Extract specific field from JSON and **output not only the field value but also its upstream structure**.
+Extract specific field from JSON-like data and **output not only the field value but also its upstream structure**.

 A typical use case is to trim k8s objects in `TransformingInformer` to save informer memory.